Ideas for Jurong Lake District include bigger plots, signature events

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

+URA said in May that there was a need to boost perceptions of the mixed-use district by presenting an exciting vision and narrative to better position it as a compelling business location.

-Separately, Ms Lim said on Monday that URA is supporting possible future shifts in the real estate sector, in particular to optimise last-mile business-to-consumer (B2C) urban logistics to support the accelerated e-commerce adoption.
+Separately, Ms Lim said on Monday that URA is supporting possible future shifts in the real estate sector, in particular to optimise last-mile business-to-consumer (B2C) urban logistics to support the accelerated adoption of e-commerce.

 URA is reviewing policies and coming up with strategies to facilitate new business models and improve the liveability of the built environment by mitigating disamenities while also meeting lifestyle aspirations, said Ms Lim.